Digital Learning Team

 Graphic & Web Designer

 Phone: (414) 288-1659

-Emily joins the Center after 12 years experience in advertising agencies.
+Emily joined the Department of Digital Learning after 12 years experience in advertising agencies.
 She is designer of branding, identity, advertising, web and digital, and interactive spaces.
 She is excited to bring this knowledge to Marquette and use it to design more visually engaging online experiences for students and faculty.
 Emily has a B.F.A. in Graphic Design from the University of Wisconsin - Stout.